MappyKK/LeafletWebMap/README.md

 - Map initialized to the Old City of Jerusalem as its center.
 - Panes for permanent layer ordering.
-- Styled GeoJSON point and polygon layers, with attribution
+- Styled GeoJSON point and polygon layers, with attribution.
-- Search Control based on the Palestinian Communities (points) Layer
+- Search Control based on the Palestinian Communities (points) Layer.
 - Adds and removes the Palestinian Communities Layer based on the zoom level in order to create a clear and uncluttered map display at lower zoom levels
-- Layer Control to add and remove layers
+- Layer Control to add and remove layers.
-- Legend Control that adds and removes parts of it based on if the layer is turned on or off in the Layer Control
+- Legend Control that adds and removes parts of it based on if the layer is turned on or off in the Layer Control.